ecsuvd/ecsuvd.github.io/_posts/2017-02-26-Unusual_Diamonds.markdown

 The book shows analyses on some datasets which are either part of a package or a dataset-package.
 Most of the packages are released by the authors and are great for analysing data.
 One of the datasets is called [Diamonds][diamond-link] which is a part of [ggplot2][ggplot-link] plotting package.
 The package has data of diamond prices, carats and the other main characteristics.

 The [modelling part][model-link] of the book shows linear model predictions of the diamond prices from the dataset.
-While a vast majority of the diamond prices fall within some margins from the prediction, a few diamonds have unexplainably different prices.
+While vast majority of the diamond prices fall within some margins from the predictions, a few diamonds have unexplainably different prices.

-The author firstly selects diamonds under 2.5 ct which are 99.7 % of all and then creates two different linear models in which one of them considers carat as price factor and the other one carat, color, cut and, clarity.
+The author firstly selects diamonds under 2.5 ct which are 99.7 % of all and then creates two different linear models in which one of them considers carat as price factor and the other one considers carat, color, cut and, clarity.
 After that filters cases with unusually high
 residuals: more than twice or less than half the prediction.
 In one of the exercises, the reader is asked to explore whether there is anything unusual about those diamonds or not.
 The book steps are shown below:
 {% highlight R %}
 # Loading packages.
-libr    ary(tidyverse)
+library(tidyverse)
 library(modelr)
 library(gridExtra)
 # Filtering diamonds under 2.5 ct.
-diamonds    2 <- diamonds %>%
+diamonds2 <- diamonds %>%
   filter(carat <= 2.5) %>%
   mutate(lprice = log2(price), lcarat = log2(carat))
 # Model 1: Price vs carat.
 mod_diamond <- lm(lprice ~ lcarat, data = diamonds2)
 diamonds2 <- diamonds2 %>%
   add_residuals(mod_diamond, "lresid")
 # Model 2: Price vs carat, color, cut, and clarity.
 mod_diamond2 <- lm(lprice ~ lcarat + color + cut + clarity, data = diamonds2)
 diamonds2 <- diamonds2 %>%
   add_residuals(mod_diamond2, "lresid2")
 # Filtering unusual cases.